-The California State University's award-winning "How to Get to College" poster program continues to be an important component of the CSU's comprehensive outreach/retention strategies that aim to help students, parents, teachers and administrators better understand what is required to prepare for and succeed in college.
-The poster serves as a road map and outlines the steps students need to take from 6th through 12th grade to be eligible for entrance to the California State University.
-The poster includes information on the admissions process, applying for financial aid, the CSU's Early Assessment Program, the mathematics diagnostic testing project, and course and grade requirements.
+The California State University's award-winning "How to Get to College" program continues to be an important component of the CSU's comprehensive outreach/retention strategies that aim to help students, parents, teachers and administrators better understand what is required to prepare for and succeed in college.
+In 2011-2012 the program included a redesign of the poster, handout, website and a new promotional marketing piece that together, continue to serve as a road map outlining the steps students need to take from 6th through 12th grade to be eligible for entrance to the California State University.

-The poster is available in English, Spanish, Chinese, Korean, Tagalog, Hmong, Russian and Vietnamese and in two sizes: a wall-sized 19 x 25-inch version for students and teachers to hang in classrooms; and a smaller 8 1⁄2 x 11-inch fold-out that students and parents can carry with them.
-The poster is sent free of charge to every public middle and high school in California as well as youth-based community groups, local libraries, school associations and organizations, and many others.
-The poster is available free of charge on the CSU's website for anyone who requests it.
+The interactive website and its collateral material include information on the admissions process, applying for financial aid, the CSU's Early Assessment Program, and course and grade requirements.
+The poster remains available in English, Spanish, Chinese, Korean, Tagalog, and Vietnamese and in two sizes: a wall-sized 19 x 25-inch version for students and teachers to hang in classrooms; and a smaller 8 1⁄2 x 11-inch fold-out that students and parents can carry with them.
+This year distribution of the new poster and companion promotional piece-a silicone bracelet with a calling card featuring a QR code-was sent to each outreach director in the CSU system for targeted distribution.

-The poster program includes a companion website that includes the step-by-step grade level information for 6th through 12th grades.
-Available in English and Spanish, the website includes content that is specific to students and to families.
-The website also features an easy-to-use online ordering system for the poster, which has helped the CSU continue to expand its distribution.
-The relevance of the poster's content is demonstrated by its inclusion in the materials for highly visible and successful outreach events such as the CSU/AT&T Road to College Tour and CSU's Super Saturday College Fair and Super Sunday outreach events.
-These posters and handouts have been adopted by many other colleges and universities throughout the country.
-The CSU, with the generous support of the Boeing Corporation, is able to keep content current, replenish inventory and refresh the design to ensure students and families continue to receive college preparation information that is relevant and useful.
+The HTGTC website is available in English and Spanish and is designed to continually engage the audience through social media, videos (featuring AT&T College Corps students), blogging opportunities, campus exploration and resources and tips.
+An easy-to-use online ordering system for the poster and downloadable handout versions are also available free to the public.
+The relevance of the content on the website and its companion pieces is demonstrated by its inclusion in the materials for highly visible and successful outreach events such as the CSU's Super Saturday College Fair, Super Sunday and high school counselor conferences.
+The CSU, with the generous support of the Boeing Corporation and Scholarshare, is able to keep content current, replenish inventory and refresh the design to ensure students and families continue to receive college preparation information that is relevant and useful.